gecko984/Getting-and-Cleaning-Data-Course-Project/README.md

 ```
 #setwd("C:/DSS/UCI HAR Dataset/")
 ```
-THe script works as follows:
+The script works as follows:
 First, it loads all neccesary data

 * The vector of feature names